tpluscode/tpluscode.github.io/source/_posts/2016-04-08-nancy-registration-gotchas.markdown

 }
 {% endcodeblock %}

-~~Big up to the author of DryIoc who already works on a solution!~~
+<strike>Big up to the author of DryIoc who already works on a solution!</strike>

 ### MEF2 seems to be lacking functionality